Rami Gabriel composes original music within and across traditions, he also performs professionally on Oud and Guitar.

 His record of original compositions and Jazz standards, Guitar for a living, was released in June 2017, Musicians on the album include: Stephen T. Asma, Nick Coventry, Jonathan Doyle (on jug), Alex Hall, Miles Jay, Scott Ligon, K.C.
 McDonough, Joel Paterson, Jake Sanders, and N. Shawaf.
 Pick it up here.

-Dr. Gabriel was the 2015-2016 Fellow at the Center for Black Music Research, where he studies links between Arabic music theory and African precursors to American blues.
+Dr. Gabriel was the 2015-2016 Fellow at the Center for Black Music Research (CBMR), where he studied links between Arabic music theory and African precursors to American blues.

-In Summer 2016, he created audio postcards of the sounds of Black Chicago under a Black Metropolis Research Consortium summer fellowship using personally-collected field recordings as well as sounds from archives at University of Chicago Special collections, Harold Washington public library, and the Vivian Harsh Collection.
+In Summer 2016, Rami created three pieces from archival materials entitled, The sound of the Black archive in Chicago under a Black Metropolis Research Consortium summer fellowship using personally-collected field recordings as well as sounds from archives at University of Chicago Special collections — Jazz institute, Harold Washington public library, and the Vivian Harsh Collection.

 In Care of (2016) is a set of original new world Arabic compositions, it features Miles Jay on bass and lyra, Nick Coventry on violin and viola, Ronnie Malley on percussion, Alex Udvary on cymbalom, and Alfonso Ponticelli and Jake Sanders on guitars.